bt3gl/building_blog/content/book_black_hat2.md

 The following script does the following:

 1) The function **http_assembler** takes a PCAP and separates each TCP session in a dictionary.
-Then it loops in these section using the HTTP filter (which is the same as *Follow the TCP stream* in Wireshark).
+Then it loops in these sections using the HTTP filter (which is the same as *Follow the TCP stream* in Wireshark).
 After the HTTP data is assembled, it parses the headers with the **get_http_headers** function and send to the **extract_image** function.
 If the image header are returned, it saves the image and try to detect faces with the function **face_detect**.

 ```python
 def http_assembler(PCAP):